 Explore experimentation, radicalism and innovation in literature.
 Many writers of the 20th century rebelled against previous ways of writing, thinking these methods were no longer relevant to a rapidly changing world.
 You will have the chance to study a range of exciting, ground-breaking texts from the early 1900s to the 1990s.

 Final year modules

 Our Year 3 modules are designed to allow you to explore particular topics and genres in greater depth.
 These modules often develop from the research interests of individual members of staff.
-You will write a Dissertation, on a topic of your choosing, with the support and guidance of your supervisor.
+You will write a Research Project, on a topic chosen by you, with the support and guidance of your supervisor.
 On top of the Research Project, you choose a further 4 modules.

 All modules are subject to availability and this list may change at any time.